cbaggers/cbaggers.github.com/_posts/2018-04-23-cleaning-up-a-photo-of-a-whiteboard.md

 Apply a Gaussian blur with a radius of about 50 (Filters/Blur/Gaussian Blur...)
 ```

+> Note: Alternatively just perform a 'difference of gaussians' on the image setting the first to radius 70 and the second to radius 1

 I used a Gaussian blue with radius 70 in both directions. `Mode` is a dropdown near the top of the layers panel.

 Next pick a background color and paint over the world offending background features; stuff like magnets and erasers.